 Sushi & Sashimi

-Dip fish side—not rice—into soy sauce.
+Dip fish side, not rice, into soy sauce.
 Place wasabi directly on the fish rather than mixing it into the dish of soy.

 Noodles